SAP/luigi/docs/navigation-parameters-reference.md

 ## Context switcher

 The context switcher is a drop-down list available in the top navigation bar.
 It allows you to switch between a curated list of navigation elements such as Environments.
-To do so, add the **contextSwitcher** property to the **navigation** object using the following optional properties:
+To do so, add the **contextSwitcher** parameter to the **navigation** object using the following optional parameters:

 ### defaultLabel
 - **type**: string